0xDarkStar/Bin-Packer/README.md

 ## Output Formats
+- `none`: Prevents the default (block) from being made.
+Use when only a route is wanted.
 - `block`: Presents all information required to complete every single trip in a human-readable format.
 - `flow`: Presents minimal information on runs while preserving list structure.
+- `route`: Only made if the `--createroutes` option is used.
+Gives a route to follow for each trip, simplifying the sourcing of materials.

 <!-- Leaving this info here until I figure out how to organize the wiki... -->
 ### Block Format